dirkcgrunwald/wiserzynq-docker/swarm/README.md

 set up swarm cluster for fair scheduling follow the instructions here

-#create swarm token and record it
-docker run swarm create
+1. create swarm token and record it docker run swarm create

-#launch swarm master and agent nodes
-#refer to add_new_agent.sh
-#choose add master or agent; then input name, follow name conventions like swarm-master, swarm-agent-00, swarm-agent-01
+2. launch swarm master and agent nodes download openstack rc file name as spectrum-openrc.sh install docker-machine refer to add_new_agent.sh choose add master or agent; then input name, follow name conventions like swarm-master, swarm-agent-00, swarm-agent-01

-#set up environment to talk to docker in master(or append the following command in bashrc for convenience)
-#this is tls protected by default
-eval $(docker-machine env --swarm swarm-master)
+3. set up environment to talk to docker in master(or append the following command in bashrc for convenience) this is tls protected by default eval $(docker-machine env --swarm swarm-master)

 FAQ